-Whether it’s programming for digital audio workstations like Avid’s Pro Tools; audio plug-ins for Waves; streaming services like Spotify, or anything else software-related, companies are looking for programmers.
+Whether it’s programming for digital audio workstations like Avid’s Pro Tools (link to check it out at Avid); audio plug-ins for Waves; streaming services like Spotify, or anything else software-related, companies are looking for programmers.

 If you’ve got skills at computer programming, there are opportunities to work in the audio industry.